Denbigh – Carmelite Friary

 The monastery church was a simple building on a rectangular plan measuring 19 x 7.5 meters, without an externally separated chancel.
 The building had not buttresses.
 In the middle of its length there was a wooden ridge turret on the gable roof.
 In the fifteenth century, a large ogival window with a sophisticated, decorative tracery in the style of perpendicular gothic was placed in the eastern wall.
 Inside in the southeastern wall of the presbytery there were stone sedilia and piscina.
 Further on the west side, a timber rood screen separated the choir from the central part of the temple (walking place) from where the portal led to the cloisters located in the south.
 Another rood screen on the west side separated the nave, available to lay people.
 Opposite the second rood screen were two altars and another piscina in the southern wall.

 The economic and residential base was provided by three wings located around the cloisters and an inner courtyard.
-The distinguishing feature of the Carmelite convent from other monasterys was the floor of the buildings, which overlapped the cloister below it.
+The distinguishing feature of the Carmelite community from other monasterys was the floor of the buildings, which overlapped the cloister below it.
 In the ground floor on the eastern side there was a chapter house and a private chamber of the bishop.
 The southern wing was occupied by a dormitory and probably a refectory, and on the west side a large room containing either a refectory or a guest chamber.
 The kitchen and brewery mentioned in written sources had to be near the refectory.
-Further on, the convent also housed stables and barns.
+Further on, the community also housed stables and barns.

 Current state